Sex & Drugs & Rock & Roll: History

-Although the song made the phrase "Sex & Drugs & Rock & Roll" more popular, it has been around at least since the late 60s and early 70s.
-The title of the song was later used in many other song lyrics.
+Although the song made the phrase "Sex & Drugs & Rock & Roll" more popular, it has been around at least since the late 1960s and early 1970s.

 Re-releases

 The song has become a staple on punk rock, new wave and Ian Dury compilations but initially the song was not available in the abundance it is today.
-In keeping with Dury's own policy of not including his singles on his albums, the track was not officially included on his debut album New Boots and Panties!!, though a 12-inch version of the single was released in France in November 1977, with both tracks from his next single "Sweet Gene Vincent"/"You're More Than Fair" replacing "Razzle in My Pocket" as the B-side, and again in December as a free give-a-way to guests at the NME's Christmas party that year (of which only 1,000 were pressed).
+In keeping with Dury's own policy of not including his singles on his albums, the track was not officially included on his debut album New Boots and Panties!!, though a 12-inch version of the single was released in France in November 1977, with both tracks from his next single "Sweet Gene Vincent"/"You're More Than Fair" replacing "Razzle in My Pocket" as the B-side, and again in December as a free giveaway to guests at the NME's Christmas party that year (of which only 1,000 were pressed).
 This time "Razzle in My Pocket" was replaced by "England's Glory" and "Two Steep Hills", two tracks recorded live by Ian Dury & The Kilburns, the final phase of Dury's pub-rock band Kilburn & The Highroads.
 Five hundred more copies of the NME's version of the single were re-pressed for a competition the magazine ran but following this it was not available until Juke Box Dury, an Ian Dury singles collection released in 1981 by Stiff Records.
 Since then it has appeared on every Ian Dury compilation.